-- The super rich guy who had NO idea what it was like to earn a living.
+- The super-rich guy who had NO idea what it was like to earn a living.
 One time he made me stay 4 hours late on a Friday night because he couldn’t figure out where to put a comma in his presentation.

 - The woman who didn’t like women and had low self-esteem.
 She used to like to assert her authority by making me get her cups of coffee when I had work to do.

-- The lady I subbed for who threw her device across the room in a fit of anger, picked up the broken pieces, furious that they didn’t work, and them made me call their corporate offices to threaten that her husband, a financial big wig, was going to sink their stock if they couldn’t this THIS device restored.
+- The lady I subbed for who threw her device across the room in a fit of anger, picked up the broken pieces, furious that they didn’t work, and then made me call their corporate offices to threaten that her husband, a financial big wig, was going to sink their stock if they couldn’t THIS device restored.
 I couldn’t make this up if I tried.

 This is not even a complete list of crazy bosses but I did my best to be respectful.
-Even before I was a Christian, I always wanted that paycheck.
+Even before I was a Christian, I always wanted and often needed that paycheck.
 A good number of these jobs I liked in and of itself or presented a great opportunity, usually some combination of those things.
 Good work that doesn’t crush your soul can be hard to come by.
 I was grateful to have those jobs and careful to respect the authority above me, even when I didn’t like them.

 Who Did Jesus Respect and Why?